 Theorum: A mathematical proposition that has been proven true, such as the Pythagorean Theorum

-Irrational number: A real number that can NOT be made by dividing two integers (an integer has no fractional part)
+Irrational number: A real number that cannot be made by dividing two integers

 The Commutative Rule of Addition: The rule that states that when two terms are added, the order of addition does not matter